-- (a) The remediation activities shall be implemented consistent with the approved Remediation Plan in a manner acceptable to the Department in order for the contractor to be reimbursed for all costs associated with those activities. - (b) If, after the contract is executed, the Department determines that the activities in the approved scope of work need to be revised, an amended Remediation Plan shall be submitted that details the additional efforts that are to be undertaken to accomplish the revised remediation activities and the estimated cost increases proposed.
-The Department shall review the amended Plan, and, if costs projections are justified, shall approve the amended Remediation Plan, modify the approved scope of work, and obligate more funds from the Fund before the additional work may proceed.
+- (a) The contractor must follow the approved Remediation Plan to be reimbursed for all associated costs by the Department. - (b) If, after the contract is executed, the Department determines that the activities in the approved scope of work need to be revised, an amended Remediation Plan shall be submitted that details the additional efforts that are to be undertaken to accomplish the revised remediation activities and the estimated cost increases proposed.
+The Department shall review the amended Plan, and, if cost projections are justified, shall approve the amended remediation plan, modify the approved scope of work, and obligate more funds from the Fund before the additional work may proceed.
 However, there shall be a presumption against allowing amendments to Remediation Plans for failure to adequately estimate costs.

-Statutory Authority: Code of Alabama, 1975, §§ 22-27-7, 22-27-10, and 22-
+Author: Phillip D. Davis, Brent A. Watson, Michael J. Cruise Statutory Authority: Code of Ala.
+1975, §\$22-27-7, 22-27-10, 22-27-12.